elixir-cloud-aai/proTES/README.md

   * **Bringing compute to the data**: The `pro_tes.middleware.task_distribution.distance` plugin selects TES endpoints to relay incoming requests to in such a way that the distance the (input) data of a task has to travel across the network of TES endpoints is minimized.
-* proTES supports OAuth2-based authorization out of the box (bearer authentication) and stores information about incoming and outgoing tasks in a NoSQL database (MongoDB).
+* proTES supports [OAuth2][res-oAuth2]-based authorization out of the box (bearer authentication) and stores information about incoming and outgoing tasks in a NoSQL database ([MongoDB][res-mongoDB]).
 Based on our FOCA microservice archetype, it is highly configurable in a declarative (YAML-based!) manner.
-Forwarded tasks are tracked asynchronously via a RabbitMQ broker and Celery workers that can be easily scaled up.
+Forwarded tasks are tracked asynchronously via a [RabbitMQ][res-rabbitMQ] broker and [Celery][res-celery] workers that can be easily scaled up.
 Both a Helm chart and a Docker Compose configuration are provided for easy deployment in native cloud-based production and development environments, respectively.

-proTES is a robust and scalable solution that may play a pivotal role in augmenting the capabilities of your GA4GH Cloud ecosystem, offering flexible middleware injection for effectively federating atomic, containerized workloads across on premise, hybrid and multi-cloud environments.
+proTES is a robust and scalable solution that may play a pivotal role in augmenting the capabilities of your [GA4GH Cloud][res-ga4gh-cloud] ecosystem, offering flexible middleware injection for effectively federating atomic, containerized workloads across on premise, hybrid and multi-cloud environments.

 ## Installation